daegalus/csrd/content.en/03-rules/01-rules-of-the-game.md

 There are three basic ways in which a character can ease a task: skills, assets, and Effort.
 Each method eases the task by at least one step---never in smaller increments.

-{{< hint info >}}
+> [!NOTE]
-By using skills, assets, and Effort, a character can ease a task by a maximum of ten steps: one or two steps from skills, one or two steps from assets, and one to six steps from Effort.
+> By using skills, assets, and Effort, a character can ease a task by a maximum of ten steps: one or two steps from skills, one or two steps from assets, and one to six steps from Effort.
-{{< /hint >}}

 ### Skills